moay/afterglow/README.md

 The project is currently under heavy development and should not be considered usable yet.

+You can see a first demo of afterglow here: [afterglowplayer.com/sandbox](http://afterglowplayer.com/sandbox).

 ## Known issues

 As this is not even the first beta release, there will be some limitations.
 We currently are aware of these issues: